Being padded. How to create speculative hiding places and loopholes that cover and wrap themselves around bodies in a

 Current voices such as Sarah Schulman, Didier Eribon, and Hannah Gadsby ask political questions about the formation of groups in society:

 about marginalised groups and discrimination as well as class-induced and gender-related injustice.
-We need groups, of course.
-Identification models

 and feelings of belonging, understandable.
 Groups raise their collective voice.
 Demarcate and segregate themselves.